BlackAdam22commits/DAA-Lab/README.md

 ---

-## Repository Conventions
+# Repository Conventions

-- Each laboratory week has its own directory.
+- Each laboratory week is organized into a separate folder.
-- Every assignment is organized into a separate folder.
+- Every assignment contains its own source code and documentation.
-- Each assignment folder contains the source code, documentation, generated CSV files, and graphs (where applicable).
+- CSV files and graphs are included wherever experimental analysis is performed.
-- Programs include complexity analysis and experimental observations whenever required.
+- Programs include complexity analysis and observations.

 ---

-## Future Work
+# Future Work

 Future laboratory assignments will include: